farmergreg/vim-lastplace/README.md

 ## About

-Get the latest version submit pull requests, and file bug reports on GitHub:
+Get the latest version, submit pull requests, and file bug reports on GitHub:
 - https://github.com/dietsche/vim-lastplace